gcv/julia-snail/README.md

 Several commands include the note “in the current module”.
 This means the Julia parser will determine the enclosing `module...end` statements, and run the relevant code in that module.
 If the module has already been loaded, this means its global variables and functions will be available.

 In addition, most `xref` commands are available (except `xref-find-references`). `xref-find-definitions`, by default bound to `M-.`, does a decent job of jumping to function and macro definitions.
-Cross-reference commands are current-module aware.
+Cross-reference commands are current-module aware where it makes sense.

 Completion also works.
 Emacs built-in completion features, as well as `company-complete`, will do a reasonable job of finding the right completions in the context of the current module (though will not pick up local variables).
 Completion is current-module aware.